textpattern/textpattern.github.io/administration/preferences-panel.md

 category: Administration
 published: true
 title: Preferences panel
-description: The Preferences administration panel is where you configure the everyday operation of your site.
+description: The Preferences administration panel is where you configure the everyday operation of your Textpattern site.
 ---

 # Preferences panel TODO

-The Preferences administration panel is where you configure the everyday operation of your site.
+The Preferences administration panel is where you configure the everyday operation of your Textpattern site.
 Along with the [Languages administration panel](http://docs.textpattern.io/administration/languages-panel), most of Textpattern's site-wide settings can be configured and fine-tuned.
 Preferences are grouped for convenience:

 On this page: